jonverrier/BraidEng/README.md

 The messaging code uses the Microsoft Fluent Framework: [Fluid Framework Documentation](https://fluidframework.com/docs/).

 There is a simple set of Node.js APIs, written to run on the Azure stack.
-The engine currently uses GPT-3.5, and the document database is created by hand-cranked Python code.
+The engine currently uses GPT-4, and the document database is created by hand-cranked Python code, using Beautiful Soup for web scraping & Google APIs for video transcripts.

-Tests are written in Mocha: [Mocha - the fun, simple, flexible JavaScript test framework (mochajs.org)](https://mochajs.org/).

-Scripts to build the RAG database are written in Python, using Beautiful Soup for web scraping. https://www.python.org/, https://beautiful-soup-4.readthedocs.io/.

 - **Frontend:** TypeScript, Microsoft Fluent UI framework ([React Fluent UI](https://react.fluentui.dev/))
 - **Messaging:** Microsoft Fluent Framework ([Fluid Framework Documentation](https://fluidframework.com/docs/))